bfeliz/match-my-mood/README.md

 ## Description

-Project One - A dashboard application that accepts user input about how they are feeling and creates a personalized web environment based on that input for the user.
+A dashboard application that accepts user input about how they are feeling and creates a personalized web environment based on that input for the user.

 The user can select their personalization based on how they are currently feeling, or the opposite of how they are feeling.
 They can also pick a mood theme based on the weather, or the time of day.